codac-team/codac/doc/doc/tutorial/index.rst

 | **Interval analysis** yields methods to compute intervals in place of real numbers, enclosing uncertainties in the mean time.
 | **Constraint Programming** aims at solving a complex problem by defining it in terms of constraints coming from the equations or the measurements.
-| Both concepts match perfectly for a large number of applications including Robotics, which is the subject of this tutorial proposed in the `ICRA 2020 <https://www.icra2020.org/>`_ conference.
+| Both concepts match perfectly for a large number of applications including Robotics, which is the subject of this tutorial proposed in the `IROS 2020 <https://www.iros2020.org/3program/Tutorials.html>`_ conference.

 .. contents:: Contents of this page